HuntnFish has spent many years on the water fishing and has caught nearly every species of fish in Washington State.

-Where to Find the Fish in a Freshwater Lake (With Quiz!)
+How to Find Fish in a Lake

-Whenever fishing a new lake, or for that matter a familiar lake, it helps to take some time to analyze the lay of the lake before wetting the first line.
+Whenever fishing a new lake, or for that matter, even a familiar lake, it helps to take some time to analyze the lay of the lake before wetting the first line.
 Key features around the lake and under the lake's surface will attract the majority of the fish in the lake.
 Some fish will key in on one feature, some on another.

 So, to help with my brief run-through of where to fish in a lake, I have created a fake lake, as mapped below.
+Look at the image first and make a mental note of where you think the best areas to fish are.
+Afterward, read my explanations.

 And if you think it will help, it is early to mid-summer, and the water temperature is 68 degrees.